Variance-Reduced Accelerated First-order Methods: Central Limit Theorems and Confidence Statements: First-Order Variable Sample-size Stochastic Algorithms.

-Since $f(\cdot)$ is strongly convex, it has a unique optimal solution denoted by $x^*$.
+Since $f$ is strongly convex, it has a unique optimal solution denoted by $x^*$.
 Then by the optimality condition, $\nabla f(x^*)=0.$ We now introduce an inequality \cite[Eqn.
-(2.1.24)]{nesterov2013introductory} on $f(\cdot)$ satisfying Assumptions \ref{ass-fun}(i) and \ref{ass-fun}(ii):
+(2.1.24)]{nesterov2013introductory} on $f$ satisfying Assumptions \ref{ass-fun}(i) and \ref{ass-fun}(ii):

-We then establish a recursion on the mean-squared estimation error, for which the proof can be found in Appendix \ref{app:lem1}. \begin{lemma} Let Algorithm \ref{Alg_1} be applied to \eqref{Problem1}.
-Suppose Assumption \ref{ass-fun} holds and $\alpha \in (0, {2\over \eta+L}]$.
-Then the following relation holds for any $k\geq 0$:
+We then establish a recursion on the mean-squared estimation error, which can be proved by making a simple modification to the proof of \cite[Theorem 2.1.15]{nesterov2013introductory}. \begin{lemma} Let Assumption \ref{ass-fun} hold.
+Consider Algorithm \ref{Alg_1} with $\alpha \in $( $0, 2\over \eta+L$].
+Then